MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 ## 📜Block #9

 - We got invited to join the Panvala matching league!
-Thanks Niran! 🥰
+Thanks, Niran! 🥰
 - We received a couple grand from Commons Stack’sPanvala matching pool prize.
 Griff himself joins the Patrons of MetaGame.
 Welcome, fam! ✌️
 - Following up on last week’s interview with Kevin, we started brainstorming on possible ways to collaborate.
 Something interesting might be brewing between Gitcoin & MetaGame 🙃
 - Exciting news about the podcast itself coming in the next few days as well.
 The upcoming episode with Magenta of Bloom Network should air tomorrow, but the episode itself is kind of a beginning 👀
 - Jason Yin translates the wiki to Mandarin and kicks-off MetaGame China then brings in a bunch of students & teachers with whom he is building a college for entrepreneurs in Beijing - hoping to integrate learnings from MetaGame 😱
 - The MyMeta funding proposal to the MetaCartel was a success! 💸 We’ll soon start using those funds to buy back Seeds from the builders and adding them to the liquidity pool!
 Good progress made on profiles themself.
-- Some of the notables reactivating or joining are Luke of 1Hive as a Patron, Vanmoortel as both a Patron & an Inner Circle player & Alec the latest high skill builders but also a bunch of old hodlors checking-in & adding liquidity.
+- Some of the notables reactivating or joining are Luke of 1Hive as a Patron, Vanmoortel as both a Patron & an Inner Circle player & Alec the latest high-skill builders but also a bunch of old hodlors checking-in & adding liquidity.
 - MetaGame got listed on Coingecko & Seeds had their first pump. 🤩 Currently sitting at $22, up from $18 yesterday, up from $9 on Wednesday, up from $6 since the pool launch - not bad.
 - Frens: dump the pump.